 Heavy metals are a major reason you’re experiencing brain fog.
-This toxicity kills your energy production (needed for brain function), affects neurotransmission (how you think) and your ability to focus.
+They contribute to the decrease in your energy production (needed for brain function), affects neurotransmission (how you think) and your ability to focus.
 In this article I will examine how toxic metals impact your brain’s performance and what you can do about it!

 What is Brain fog?